kyma-project/website/content/blog-posts/2023-03-14-release-notes-2.12/index.md

 ### Reminder about new Serverless API version

 As of [Kyma 2.6](https://kyma-project.io/blog/2022/8/25/release-notes-26#serverless), the `serverless.kyma-project.io/v1alpha1` API is deprecated.
 We are getting close to the 6-month depreciation period.
-Therefore, with next Kyma release (2.13), we plan to stop supporting the deprecated API and support only `serverless.kyma-project.io/v1alpha2`.
+Therefore, with the next Kyma release (2.13), we plan to stop supporting the deprecated API and support only `serverless.kyma-project.io/v1alpha2`.

 The conversion webhook that handles the conversion between the versions on the fly will be removed with Kyma 2.13.
 Don't wait that long and adjust your Function manifests (YAML files) to the new version of the `serverless.kyma-project.io/v1alpha2` as soon as possible.